18 Essential Watchmaking Tools

 I initially included links to Cousins UK because that’s where I buy all my tools and parts.
 However, I didn’t realize that you need to create an account, otherwise the links don’t work.

-What are the essential tools to start with watchmaking
+These are the essential tools for watchmaking

 Screwdrivers and tweezers are the most important tools for a watchmaker.